PHOSFOS: Open meetings

 The 2nd "Benefits for Industry" Meeting of the EU FP7 Project PHOSFOS will take place on Sunday 22 May 2011 in Munich (Germany).

-The meeting is co-located with the Industry Meets Academia Workshop organized by SPIE SPIE as part of the Optical Metrology Conference.
+The meeting is co-located with the Industry Meets Academia Workshop organized by SPIE as part of the Optical Metrology Conference.
 It will be followed by the World of Photonics Congress and the Laser World of Photonics Trade Fair in Munich, in the week from 23 to 26 May 2011.

 This Meeting is the second in its kind gathering all companies that have expressed their possible interest in the technology developed by the EU FP7 project PHOSFOS.

 18 companies/institutes have registered for the Industrial User Club of PHOSFOS, new members are welcome.